 Poor Warren Buffett?

 For one thing, we can invest in any company we like.
 Warren Buffett would love to be able to say that.
-Instead, his company, Berkshire Hathaway, holds billions in cash because Buffett can't find anything cheap enough to buy.
-With so much to invest, he must focus on large-cap, super-liquid companies.
+Instead, with so much to invest, he must focus on large-cap, super-liquid companies.
 It must be dreadful having so much money.

 Even better, unlike huge institutional money managers, we don't need to perform every quarter.
 We don't need to jump on every fad or pretend to be "active" out of a fear of falling behind.
 We don't worry what our manager or client thinks of us.
 We can focus on buying the best companies at the cheapest prices.

 Don't look this gift horse in the mouth